-Exercise and Sport Science Comprehensive Major: Clinical Exercise Physiology Emphasis (with HAEP 3+2)
+Exercise and Sport Science Comprehensive Major: Clinical Exercise Physiology Emphasis (with AESP 3+2)

-The Clinical Exercise Physiology Emphasis allows students to complete the BS in ESS and the MS in High Altitude Exercise Physiology (HAEP) at Western in five years.
-Students in this emphasis must fulfill all the HAEP application requirements by the time they complete 97 credits.
-Admissions requirements for the HAEP program are listed below.
+The Clinical Exercise Physiology Emphasis allows students to complete the BS in ESS and the MS in Applied Exercise Science and Performance (AESP) at Western in five years.
+Students in this emphasis must fulfill all the AESP application requirements by the time they complete 97 credits.
+Admissions requirements for the AESP program are listed below.

 To remain qualified for the Clinical Exercise Physiology Emphasis, upon earning 65 credits by the end of the second year, the student must have: